BrownDogGadgets/3D-Printed-Parts/README.md

 These are custom 3D printed parts that make it easy to hold a variety of electronic components we use at [Brown Dog Gadgets](https://www.browndoggadgets.com/).

-They are LEGO compatible, and are meant to be attached to a LEGO baseplate or bricks.
+They are LEGO compatible, and are meant to be attached to a LEGO baseplates, bricks, or Technic Beams.

 Some of the parts are LEGO compatible and are designed to make building things easier or extending beyond what LEGO parts alone can do.